rumeysakdogan/hello-world/README.md

 ```
 ### Step5: CI Job to create Image for Kubernetes

-- Here we will just create a job named `RegApp_CI_Job` by using exieting job `CopyArtifactOntoDocker`.
-Last time we renamed our playbook, we will just update that in Exec Command section
+- Here we will just create a job named `RegApp_CI_Job` by using exieting job `CopyArtifactOntoDockercontainer`.
+Last time we renamed our playbook, we will just update that in Exec Command section(In Ansible)
 ```yaml
 ansible-playbook /opt/docker/create_image_regapp.yml
 ```